DippityDapper/lokr-modding/README.md

 Add the Ironhide.Legends.dll file to the legends_data/Managed folder, replacing the old Ironhide.Legends.dll.

-To get to the legends_data file, go to steam and right click on the game in your steam library.
+To get to the legends_data folder, go to steam and right click on the game in your steam library.
 Under the Manage tab, click browse local files.

 # Uninstalling